-It can be difficult when deciding which type of pillow best suits your needs.
-There are so many different options on the market today – from filling to the shape of your pillow.
+It can be challenging to decide which type of pillow best suits your needs.
+There are so many different options on the market today – from filling to the shape of your cushion.
 Getting the right pillow for you is based on what works best for your body shape & sleep style.
-However, there are certain pillow types and materials at a better than others.
+However, certain pillow types and materials are better than others.
 So don’t worry- we will let you know what you should look for in your next pillow.

 A good sleeping posture is essential to getting a good night’s sleep, as it helps align your body and prevent painful stiffness in the morning.
-Sleeping on your side with a good pillow reduces strain on the neck and upper back spine.
+Sleeping on your side with a good pillow reduces neck and upper back spine strain.

-Proper sleep alignment ensures that our entire bodies will be rested when we wake up each day without any pain or soreness from muscle tightness after sleeping all night long. -This goes double for those who find themselves tossing and turning often at bedtime because their pillow doesn’t provide enough spinal support!
+Proper sleep alignment ensures that our entire bodies will be rested when we wake up each day without any pain or soreness from muscle tightness after sleeping all night long. -This goes double for those tossing and often turning at bedtime because their pillow doesn’t provide enough spinal support!